basuhoward/dungeonmanor.uk/privacy-policy.md

 featured_image: /assets/img/privacy-policy-banner.webp
 ---

-Welcome to the Manor of Dungeon in Kent ("we," "us," "our").
+Welcome to the Manor of the Dungeon in Kent ("we," "us," "our").
 We are committed to protecting your privacy while you use our website (https://dungeonmanor.uk).
 This Privacy Policy outlines the types of information we collect from our users ("you," "your") and how